caleb-cox/commando-hacker-witch/README.md

-# Warrior, Rogue & Mage System Reference Document
+# Commando, Hacker & Witch System Reference Document
 ©2015 Michael Wolf.
 Some rights reserved.

 The following attribution must be provided in your text, wherever you put your own copyright, in the same size as your copyright text:

-This work is based on Warrior, Rogue & Mage (found at http://www.stargazergames.eu/), created by Michael Wolf, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+This work is based on Commando, Hacker & Witch (found at http://www.stargazergames.eu/), created by Michael Wolf, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

-## What is Warrior, Rogue & Mage?
+## What is Commando, Hacker & Witch?
-WR&M is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a fantasy world filled with conflict, monsters and wondrous magic.
+CH&W is a simple, lightweight role playing game that allows a group of players and a game master (GM) to experience epic adventures in a fantasy world filled with conflict, monsters and wondrous magic.

-Although WR&M uses the three archetypal roles of classic role playing games in its title, it doesn’t make use of classes.
+Although CH&W uses the three archetypal roles of classic role playing games in its title, it doesn’t make use of classes.
 Players can freely create characters as they see fit without having to press them into the tight corset of character classes.
-Warrior, Rogue and Mage are actually the characters’ basic attributes, which measure their capabilities in combat, stealth and academics respectively.
+Commando, Hacker and Witch are actually the characters’ basic attributes, which measure their capabilities in combat, stealth and academics respectively.

 This book assumes you are familiar with tabletop RPGs.
 If you have no idea how a tabletop role playing game is supposed to work, ask your geek friends; they’ll probably know.

 ## Characters
 Each player has to create a character in order to play.
 The player character is his or her representation in the game world.
 The characters played by the game master are called non-player characters orNPCs.
-All characters in WR&M are described by their three basic attributes, skills, talents and various other values, which will be explained in detail in this chapter.
+All characters in CH&W are described by their three basic attributes, skills, talents and various other values, which will be explained in detail in this chapter.

 Each player has to create a character in order to play.
 The player character is his or her representation in the game world.
 The characters played by the game master are called non-player characters or NPCs.
-All characters in WR&M are described by their three basic attributes, skills, talents and various other values, which will be explained in detail in this chapter.
+All characters in CH&W are described by their three basic attributes, skills, talents and various other values, which will be explained in detail in this chapter.

 ### Attributes
-WR&M uses three basic attributes to describe a character: Warrior, Rogue and Mage.
+CH&W uses three basic attributes to describe a character: Commando, Hacker and Witch.
 Each attribute is usually ranked from 0 to 6, but monsters and veteran characters may have higher values.
 If an attribute is ranked at 0 you can't use any related skills.
-And in the case of the Mage attribute you can't cast even the simplest spell.
+And in the case of the Witch attribute you can't cast even the simplest spell.

-A character with a high rank in Warrior is the born fighter: strong, tough,fearless.
+A character with a high rank in Commando is the born fighter: strong, tough,fearless.
 Characters with a low rank in this attribute lack these abilities.
-Someone with a high Rogue attribute is witty, stealthy and quick with his feet and mind.
-A highly ranked Mage attribute is a sign of intelligence, strength of will and mental discipline.
+Someone with a high Hacker attribute is witty, stealthy and quick with his feet and mind.
+A highly ranked Witch attribute is a sign of intelligence, strength of will and mental discipline.

 Each player character starts with 10 attribute levels that may be freely distributed between the three attributes.
 No attribute may start higher than 6 though.
 While highly specialized characters are possible, a well-rounded character with a few levels in each attribute probably works best for new players.